 An image of the corner of the Calciner structure showing the extensive bracing on the outside to strengthen the stonework against the heat.
 The blockwork is generally in good condition, however much of the mortar requires some attention.

-Standing at the rear of the structure looking towards the oven doors, with the state of the supporting beams safety should be considered before access.
+Standing at the rear of the structure looking towards the oven doors, with the state of the supporting beams safety should be considered before access, it will not be long before it has all collapsed.

-It’s sad that such a unique survival has been allowed to deteriorate in this way.
+It’s sad that such a unique survival has been allowed to deteriorate in this way, the building may have limited historical significance, but it was original.

 Access to the second level was possible, this image shows the rotating hearth where the ore was roasted.
 The roof had suffered in many places and the damp was starting to take a hold.
-The place was covered in graffiti testament to the locals who regularly visit.
+The place was covered in graffiti testament to the locals who regularly visit, but in all fairness vandalism was not really an issue, it is just time and neglect.